Duke of Seville

 Duke of Seville (Duque de Sevilla) is a hereditary title of Spanish nobility, accompanied by the dignity of Grandee.
-It was granted in 1823 by King Ferdinand VII to his nephew, Infante Enrique.
+It was granted on 23 April 1823 by King Ferdinand VII to his nephew, Infante Enrique.
 The dukes of Seville are members of the Spanish branch of the House of Bourbon.

-From 22 October 1968 until his death on 20 May 2025, the holder of the ducal title was Don Francisco de Borbón y Escasany, 5th Duke of Seville.
+The title is vacant since the death of Don Francisco de Borbón, its last holder.